Biochemistry (Medicinal Chemistry), MS

-A minimum of 30 credit hours are required, including coursework, seminars, research and an applied project consisting of a written research paper.
+A minimum of 30 credit hours is required, including coursework, seminars, research, and an applied project consisting of a written research paper.
 Courses are selected by students in consultation with their supervisory committee based on the research area.

 The Master of Science in biochemistry is awarded when the student has obtained a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in coursework, demonstrated quality performance in the laboratory and completion of the research project, completed and presented an approved research paper at an oral defense to the student's supervisory committee, and met all deadline dates and requirements set by the Graduate College.

 A program fee in the amount of $300 per semester is required in addition to the normal tuition.

 Applicants must fulfill the requirements of both the Graduate College and The College of Liberal Arts and Sciences.

 Applicants are eligible to apply to the program if they have earned a bachelor's or master's degree in chemistry, biochemistry or a closely related field from a regionally accredited institution.

 Applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in the last 60 hours of their first bachelor's degree program.

 - three letters of recommendation

 Additional Application Information